trailofbits/algo/docs/deploy-to-unsupported-cloud.md

 # Unsupported Cloud Providers

-Algo officially supports DigitalOcean, Amazon Web Services, Microsoft Azure, and Google Cloud Engine.
+Algo officially supports the [cloud providers listed here](https://github.com/trailofbits/algo/blob/master/README.md#deploy-the-algo-server).
 If you want to deploy Algo on another virtual hosting provider, that provider must support:

 1. the base operating system image that Algo uses (Ubuntu 18.04, 19.04), and
 2. a minimum of certain kernel modules required for the strongSwan IPsec server.